Dollar Tree Inc. (DLTR) is destined for greater heights as its last quarter sales were 6,903 M

 Dollar Tree Inc. (NASDAQ: DLTR) Trading Performance Indicators

-Here are Dollar Tree Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 0.30.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.46.
-Likewise, its price to free cash flow for the trailing twelve months is 27.74.
+Check out the current performance indicators for Dollar Tree Inc. (DLTR).
+In the past quarter, the stock posted a quick ratio of 0.30.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.32.
+Likewise, its price to free cash flow for the trailing twelve months is 25.10.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 6.54, a number that is poised to hit 1.57 in the next quarter and is forecasted to reach 9.38 in one year’s time.